luciusmagn/lambdas-and-logos/book.typ

 functionality over thoughtful design.
 The result is bloated, complex systems that become increasingly difficult to maintain and extend.

+This is typically done in the name of meeting deadlines and generating profits, and boy, I, as an evil capitalist, have no problem with the notion of generating profits.
+However, rushing too much leads to the creation of significant amount of technical debt.
+Technical debt is costly, and the longer it exists and the more is your product scaling the costliest it is.
+Eventually, it may happen that the dam breaks, and the only thing that can save a project is a complete rewrite -- which is costly and takes time.

 Sussman points to Lisp and its descendants (like his own Scheme) as languages that embody the principles he values.
-These languages are built on a small set of powerful abstractions that can be combined in countless ways.
+These languages are built on a small set of powerful abstractions that can be combined in countless ways.#footnote[
+    Lisp was the first programming language that espoused functional programming ideals.
+    However, later languages were more theoretically rigorous, whereas the main strength of Lisp, that makes it unique to other languages became symbolic computation and its metaprogramming features.
+]
 They encourage thinking about programming in terms of transformations and compositions rather than step-by-step procedures.
 This approach fosters the kind of deep understanding that makes programming both intellectually stimulating and personally rewarding.